The Rainbow/PUSH Coalition has joined those applauding the FCC's E-rate revamp as a "positive step."

-In a statement Monday—a divided FCC voted Friday 3-2 to approve the revamp—Rainbow/PUSH, joined by the Minority Media and Telecommunications Council, particularly applauded the FCC's decision to increase the per-square-foot funding for libraries—it was bumped up to $2.30, which commissioner Mignon Clyburn had pushed for.
+In a statement Monday--a divided FCC voted Friday (July 11) 3-2 to approve the revamp--Rainbow/PUSH, joined by the Minority Media and Telecom Council, particularly applauded the FCC's decision to increase the per-square-foot funding for libraries--it was bumped up to $2.30, which commissioner Mignon Clyburn had pushed for.

-They praised Clyburn for arguing that the commission move to a needs-based—rather than a square footage or per-pupil basis—funding.
+They praised Clyburn for arguing that the commission move to a needs-based--rather than a square footage or per-pupil basis--for the funding.

 The revamp includes a review after two years of those per-student and square-foot calculations, with the FCC having to affirmatively renew that regime.